cao-awa/Lycoris/doc/spoilers/README.md

 ## Disc
 1. Disc can be throws and flying

+## Totem of undying
+1. Make enemy cannot die when player hold the totem of undying in offhand

 ## Additional
 ### Pickaxes
 Add inverse pickaxes that will hurt player when mined block